eliavaux/putnam-1992/README.md

-Putting the 1992 Putnam Test question A-6 into code.

 ## Problem

 If you chose 4 points on a sphere and consider the tetrahedron with these points as it's vertices,